Each year Murray Bridge High School conducts a comprehensive Transition Program, which allows prospective students, their parents and caregivers to:

 Parents/caregivers of students from Government Primary Schools should have received a registration of interest form via email or letter with the unique URL for their child.

-Parents/caregivers of students from Non-Government Primary Schools (eg Catholic or private) should contact us here at the high school and we will send out a transition pack to you.
+Parents/caregivers of students from Non-Government Primary Schools (eg Catholic or private) should complete this form and we will get in contact with you.